EdJoPaTo/website-stalker-example/sites/com-apple-mac.md

 [Learn more about free delivery](https://www.apple.com/us/shop/goto/shipping_pickup)

-Get 3% Daily Cash back with Apple Card
+Pay monthly at 0% APR
 ----------

-And pay over time, interest‑free when you choose to check out with Apple Card Monthly Installments.
+You can pay over time when you choose to check out with Apple Card Monthly Installments.

 [Learn more about Monthly Installments](https://www.apple.com/apple-card/monthly-installments/)